storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 [^pdf]: The PDF is freely available [here](http://lib.ysu.am/open_books/413311.pdf).

-The algorithm uses sampling to probabilistically find an **approximate median**, and uses [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev's_inequality), an upper bound on the on the probability of deviation of a random variable from its mean.
+The algorithm uses sampling to probabilistically find the **median**, and uses [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev's_inequality), an upper bound on the on the probability of deviation of a random variable from its mean.
 Since it is a probabilistic algorithm,